johnnysaldana/matchify/README.md

 ## Overview

-Entity resolution is the task of identifying records — across one or more data sources — that refer to the same real-world entity. `matchify` exposes a common abstract `ERBaseModel` interface and ships three concrete models spanning the methodological progression in the field:
+Entity resolution is the task of identifying records, across one or more data sources, that refer to the same real-world entity. `matchify` exposes a common abstract `ERBaseModel` interface and ships three concrete models spanning the methodological progression in the field:

-- `ExactMatchModel` — a hash-based exact-match baseline.
+- `ExactMatchModel`: hash-based exact-match baseline.
 No training, no blocking, no field-aware logic.
 Useful as a lower bound and as a sanity check on a deduplicated dataset.
-- `FlexMatchModel` — a configurable, field-aware similarity model.
+- `FlexMatchModel`: configurable, field-aware similarity model.
 Supports per-field type-aware normalization (`name`, `phone`, `address`, `date`), per-field comparison methods (Jaro-Winkler, Levenshtein, TF-IDF cosine, Jaccard), and blocking strategies (`prefix`, `sorted_neighborhood`, `block`, `full`).
-The TF-IDF vectorizer is fit on the corpus during `train()`.
+TF-IDF vectorizer is fit on the corpus in `train()`.
-- `MLPMatchModel` — a supervised multilayer perceptron over a fixed feature vector of per-field similarity scores (Jaro-Winkler, Levenshtein, TF-IDF cosine, Jaccard).
-Training pairs are sampled 50/50 from the `group_id` supervision; the model learns which features matter on each dataset rather than relying on a hand-tuned weighting.
+- `MLPMatchModel`: supervised MLP over a fixed feature vector of per-field similarity scores (Jaro-Winkler, Levenshtein, TF-IDF cosine, Jaccard).
+Training pairs are sampled 50/50 from the `group_id` supervision so the model learns which features matter per dataset instead of relying on a hand-tuned weighting.
-- `BertMatchModel` — pretrained sentence-transformer encoder
-  (`all-MiniLM-L6-v2` by default) over a concatenation of each record's configured fields.
-The encoder runs once, the embedding matrix is cached, and candidates are ranked by cosine similarity in embedding space.
+- `BertMatchModel`: pretrained sentence-transformer encoder (`all-MiniLM-L6-v2` by default) over a concatenation of each record's configured fields.
+Encoder runs once, the embedding matrix is cached, and candidates are ranked by cosine similarity in embedding space.
-  Requires `pip install matchify[deep]`.
+  Needs `pip install matchify[deep]`.
-- `SiameseMatchModel` — the same encoder, fine-tuned with a contrastive loss on positive/negative pairs sampled from the dataset's `group_id` supervision.
+- `SiameseMatchModel`: same encoder, fine-tuned with a contrastive loss on positive/negative pairs sampled from `group_id`.
 Twin-encoder architecture from the deep ER literature (Mudgal et al., DeepER).
-Same `[deep]` extra; same cosine-ranking path at inference.
+Same `[deep]` extra, same cosine-ranking path at inference.

 Every model implements `mrr()` and `confusion_matrix(threshold)` on the base class so they can be compared apples-to-apples on any labelled benchmark.